brikis98/yevgeniy-brikman-homepage/_posts/2017-03-15-start-with-why.md

 I read this book after having seen Simon Sinek's TED talk: https://www.ted.com/talks/simon_sinek_how_great_leaders_inspire_action.
 It turns out, the TED talk is really all you need to watch.
 This book does little more than repeat that exact same message again and again.

 Don't get me wrong: that message is extraordinarily important.
 It's something I keep in mind every single day as I build my company, as I work on talks, when I write blog posts, and so on.
 The talk conveys 99.9% of everything you need to know about this message in 20 minutes.
 The book tries to stretch it out across 250+ pages, and adds very little.

+## Quotes

 As always, I've saved my favorite quotes from the book:

-"There are only two ways to influence human behavior: you can manipulate it or you can inspire it."
+> There are only two ways to influence human behavior: you can manipulate it or you can inspire it.

-"Happy employees ensure happy customers.
-And happy customers ensure happy shareholders—in that order."
+> Happy employees ensure happy customers.
+And happy customers ensure happy shareholders—in that order.

-"Great companies don't hire skilled people and motivate them, they hire already motivated people and inspire them."
+> Great companies don't hire skilled people and motivate them, they hire already motivated people and inspire them.

 ## Rating